Student Development Office

 The college experience often entails emotional as well as intellectual challenges.
 Developing meaningful relationships, changes in one's family, stress, anxiety, and depression are just a few of the issues facing students.
-The professional staff in the Counseling Center is available to facilitate students' growth during these times of uncertainty, questioning, and struggle.
-Individual and group therapy, couple counseling, and psycho-emotional groups are available to students free of charge.
+The professional staff in the Counseling Center is available to facilitate students' growth while at JBU.
+Individual and group therapy, couple counseling, and psycho-educational groups are available to students free of charge.
 Counseling sessions are confidential, and appointments are scheduled with discretion and respect for the needs and desires of students.
 To schedule an appointment or inqure about fees, please call (479) 524-7251 or visit our web site http://www.jbu.edu/campus_life/counseling/.

 The staff at the Career Development Center (CDC) is concerned with providing a comprehensive career development program for the students of John Brown University.